nick-ng/poe-map-team/LAB_GEMS.md

 - 5.0 Kinetic Rain (1, Kinetic Rain of Impact)
 - 4.5 Spark (2, Spark of the Nova, Spark of Unpredictability)
 - 4.0 Bladestorm (1, Bladestorm of Uncertainty)
-- 4.0 Mirror Arrow (2, Mirror Arrow of Bombarding Clones, Mirror Arrow of Prismatic Clones)
 - 4.0 Power Siphon (1, Power Siphon of the Archmage)
 - 4.0 Storm Brand (1, Storm Brand of Indecision)
 - 4.0 Summon Raging Spirit (1, Summon Raging Spirit of Enormity)
+- 3.8 Mirror Arrow (2, Mirror Arrow of Bombarding Clones, Mirror Arrow of Prismatic Clones)
 - 3.5 Toxic Rain (2, Toxic Rain of Withering, Toxic Rain of Sporeburst)
 - 3.5 Ball Lightning (2, Ball Lightning of Orbiting, Ball Lightning of Static)
-- 3.1 Ice Shot (1, Ice Shot of Penetration)
 - 3.0 Animate Guardian (1, Animate Guardian of Smiting)
 - 3.0 Boneshatter (2, Boneshatter of Complex Trauma, Boneshatter of Carnage)
 - 3.0 Leap Slam (1, Leap Slam of Groundbreaking)
 - 3.0 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 3.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
+- 3.0 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
+- 3.0 Ice Shot (1, Ice Shot of Penetration)
 - 3.0 Lacerate (2, Lacerate of Haemorrhage, Lacerate of Butchering)
 - 3.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 3.0 Reave (1, Reave of Refraction)